Thick Lunar Crust Amplifies Deci-Hertz Gravitational-Wave Signal

 \cite{2001GeoJI.146..833D}, where $\Omega_i$ denotes the perturbed eigenfrequency, $V_{kk'} = \langle k | \delta\mathcal{V} | k' \rangle$ and $T_{kk'} = \langle k | \delta\mathcal{T} | k' \rangle$ are the elements of the coupling matrices which can be calculated using Woodhouse kernels \cite{1980GeoJ...61..261W}.

 GWs exert a tidal force $\bm{\vec{f}}_{\text{GW}}$ on the Moon.
 Owing to their quadrupole character, this force couples almost exclusively to the unperturbed $l=2$ modes.
 In a laterally heterogeneous Moon, however, these unperturbed SNREI modes are no longer the true eigenmodes.
 Instead, they hybridize according to Equation~(\ref{eq:hybridization}).
 Consequently, the energy initially in the quadrupole modes is systematically redistributed into the hybridized mode spectrum.
-This mode mixing process is captured by the following equation,
+Following the standard Green-function approach \cite{1983NCimC...6...49B,2019PhRvD.100d4048M} as well as perturbation formalism introduced above, this mode mixing process is captured by the following equation,